onnx/models/text/machine_comprehension/t5/README.md

 # output_text: "J'ai été victime d'une série d'accidents."
 ```

-Or if you wish to produce the embeddings of a sentence
+Or if you wish to produce the embeddings of a sentence:
 ```python
 from onnxt5.api import get_encoder_decoder_tokenizer, run_embeddings_text